kostasgalexiou/ResynPy/README.md

   --scores_file FILE  A tab-delimited file containing user-defined scores for the different combinations of genotypes, assigned during the comparison of the individuals.
 Nucleotides ingenotypes should be
                       separated with a "/". e.g.: A/H<tab>0.75.
 [Default: scores_default.tab]
   --invariable FLOAT  Keep individual pairs that have a percentage of AA or BB combinations that is lower than FLOAT.
 [Default: 0.01]
-  --hetero FLOAT      Keep individuals with heterozygosity lower than FLOAT.
+  --score_threshold FLOAT   Keep individual pairs with a total score higher than FLOAT.
+[Default: 0.8] --hetero FLOAT      Keep individuals with heterozygosity lower than FLOAT.
 [Default: 0.5] --out_prefix STR    Prefix for the output files.[Default: resynpyOut]
 ```